 Victor is one of the earliest European Christian names.
 It was borne by several popes and saints, symbolizing Jesus Christ’s victory over death.
 The name is favored greatly by the fashionable parents of London.

 Xavier is one of the few X names that most people know and use.
 It’s often paired with Francis as a middle name.
-The meaning of Xavier is ‘brightness’, which your kid brings in your life with his arrival.
+The meaning of Xavier is ‘brightness,’ which your kid brings into your life with his arrival.